shuntaro0628/50kW-Reflexive-Tuning-Analysis/README.md

   year={2024},
   doi={10.1109/OJPEL.2024.3379846}
 }

+@article{inoue2022fast,
+  title={Fast Design Optimization Method Utilizing a Combination of Artificial Neural Networks and Genetic Algorithms for Dynamic Inductive Power Transfer Systems}, author={Inoue, Shuntaro and Goodrich, Dakota and Saha, Shaju and Nimri, Reebal and Kamineni, Abhilash and Flann, Nicholas S.}, journal={IEEE Open Journal of Power Electronics}, volume={3}, pages={915--929}, year={2022}, doi={10.1109/OJPEL.2022.3224422}
+}
 ```

+## 🤝 Contributing

+- Bug reports and improvement suggestions are welcome
+- Adding new analysis features
+- Documentation improvements

+## 📄 License

+MIT License - see [LICENSE](LICENSE) file for details

 ## 📞 Contact

-For questions about the code or analysis:
 - **Author**: Shuntaro Inoue
-- **Email**: shuntaro0628@gmail.com
+- **Email**: [Your Email]
-- **Institution**: Utah State University
+- **Institution**: [Your Institution]

-## 📜 License

-This project is licensed under the MIT License - see the LICENSE file for details.

 ---

-**Note**: This code is provided as supplementary material to the IEEE Open Journal of Power Electronics paper.
-For complete understanding, please refer to the full paper for theoretical background and experimental validation.
+**Note**: This code is provided as supplementary material to enhance understanding of the paper.
+For complete theoretical background and experimental validation, please refer to the original papers.